Digital Marketing Interview Questions

 - What was the outcome?

 - Have you ever encountered a case of insubordination and how did you handle it?

-- You have been put in charge of running a branding campaign, describe the process from campaign development to implementation.
+- You have been put in charge of running a branding campaign, describing the process from campaign development to implementation.